 Chicago Bears Youth Football Camps, the official youth camps of the Chicago Bears, provide age appropriate skill lessons through station- based training for kids between the ages of 6 and 14.
 These week-long camps feature safe, non-contact football instruction and athletic development, as well as instruction about good nutrition, proper hydration, and rest and recovery.
 Camps are led by professional educators with high school, college or professional coaching experience.

 Bears Heroes, men who earned their living wearing the Chicago Bears uniform, provide supporting instruction at all Camp locations.
-Bears Heroes are fathers and family men who understand the dynamics of communicating with young people.Chicago Bears Youth Football Camps will take place in numerous locations throughout the greater Chicagoland area during the summer of 2012.
-AthletiCo is the exclusive provider of training services for all Chicago Bears Youth Football Camps.
+Bears Heroes are fathers and family men who understand the dynamics of communicating with young people.Chicago Bears Youth Football Camps will take place in numerous locations throughout the greater Chicagoland area this summer.
+Athletico is the exclusive provider of training services for all Chicago Bears Youth Football Camps.
 Please call (312) 226-7776 for more information, or visit www.BearsCamps.com.

 The Bears After School Flag Football program is run through the Boys & Girls Clubs of Chicago.
 The league consists of two divisions, 9-11 and 12-14 year-olds with a total of over 260 participants.
 The league consists of an 8 week regular season and one week of playoffs.
 The Chicago Bears contribute financially to help the league with transportation costs, jerseys, equipment, and other fees.